Codeinwp/tweet-old-post/docs/rop.md

 If there are any timestamps in the past when the `rop_cron_job()` method is called, then ROP will start the process of sharing the post(s) in the queue to social media.

+All the class services are located in the `includes/services` directory and they contain all the logic for interacting with the social media networks via their respective APIs.

+> [!NOTE]
+> For interacting with the API we use SDK or wrapper libraries.
+For example, for Facebook we use the `Facebook SDK`, for LinkedIn we use the `LinkedIn API PHP Client`, and for X/Twitter we use the `Abraham\TwitterOAuth` library.
+We need to pay attention when the API changes because the current version of the library might not support the changes.

 It will build the service object for the social media services and run the `share()` method located in every social media's service class file.

 This `share()` method is what sends out the actual post share to social media and then returns a success or error message.